olliw42/mLRS-docu/docs/PARAMETERS.md

 The last two options allow for having receive diversity while choosing to transmit on a specific antenna.

 #### Rx Ch Order ####
-Channel order of the rc data emitted by the receiver.
+Channel order of the RC data emitted by the receiver.
 Can be "AETR", "TAER", "ETAR".

 #### Rx Out Mode ####
-Selects the protocol of the rc data emitted on the out port.
+Selects the protocol of the RC data emitted on the out port.
 Can be "sbus", "crsf", "sbus inv".

 #### Rx Out Rssi Ch ####